EmanuelFontelles/kaggleCompetitions/README.md

 # kaggleCompetitions
-Kaggle repositort with some challenges
+> Kaggle repositort with some challenges
+This repository is developed by [Emanuel Fontelles](github.com/emanuelfontelles)